bobgreenshields/rob-block-house/_areas/01-portal-room.md

   - 2
 ---

-Carved out of a natural cave this subterranean room is lit by 3 torches held in wall brackets.
+Carved out of a natural cave, this subterranean room is lit by the eerie glow of the warpstones in the portal and 3 torches held in wall brackets.